bogdan-patraucean/about/wintoys/privacy.md

 # Wintoys privacy policy

-> [!NOTE]
-> Last update: `28.11.2023`
+> ℹ️ Last update: `28.11.2023`
 >
-The privacy policy describes how, what and why some data might be required to be collected.
+> The privacy policy describes how, what and why some data might be required to be collected.
 By using Wintoys, you acknowledge and consent to the practices described below.

 ## User data